JakeJackson1999/project-5/README.md

 The next method was the getSameStation that would return all of the stations with similar hamming distances as the given station and the slider value that determined what distance we were looking for.
 To do this I used a for loop to iterate through each station and compare the individual characters to the given station's and if it matched the distance we were looking for it would be added to a new arraylist.
-The new array list was the returned after looking at each station.
+The new array list was then returned after looking at each station.

-the next method was the addStation method which would add the givin station to list of other stations.
+The next method was the addStation method which would add the given station to list of other stations.
 I first check to see if the station was already in the list, if it was a message would display saying that it was already in the list and would not add it to the list.
 If the station was not in the existing list then it would be added.
 The updated list would then be returned.